 This paper examines the effect of Internet usage on competition and prices in the market for Yellow Pages advertisements.
+We examine a 15-year period in order to study long-term trends in the industry.
 We find that online competition led smaller firms to exit the industry.
 Average prices fell, but by less than expected as exit by firms led to increased consolidation.

 We also provide evidence of how firms may respond to competitive pressure from the online sector by repositioning and changing the scope of their products to maintain prices.
 Publishers can rescope their products by broadening or narrowing the coverage areas of their directories in order to more closely target their customers.
 We find that publishers appear to adjust geographic scope more intensively in markets with more Internet usage, and that doing so prevents some of the decrease in prices that we might otherwise observe.
+In other words, geographic areas with increased Internet usage saw more consumers switching away from the Yellow Pages, so publishers found rescoping to be valuable as their consumer base changed.